project-vidyut/SharedVehicles/README.md

-Our initial simulations are basically Agent-Based Modeling, and you can learn about agent based modeling here - http://www2.econ.iastate.edu/tesfatsi/ABMTutorial.MacalNorth.JOS2010.pdf And to learn more about MASON - framework we using for the current simulation - check this https://cs.gmu.edu/~eclab/projects/mason/
+Our initial simulations are basically Agent-Based Modeling, and you can learn about agent based modeling here - http://www2.econ.iastate.edu/tesfatsi/ABMTutorial.MacalNorth.JOS2010.pdf And to learn more about MASON - framework we are using for the current simulation - check this https://cs.gmu.edu/~eclab/projects/mason/